 A nonaccountable plan is one that does not require the employee to account for any of the expenses made using the travel stipend.
 Under this type of plan you are able to spend your travel stipend on anything you choose, without documentation or explanation, and you do not have to return the unused portion of your travel stipend to your employer.
 Under this type of plan, the amount of your travel stipend is included in your taxable income on your W-2 form and is also subject to FICA taxes – Medicare and Social Security.

 Consider Also: How to Calculate Social Security Tax

 Per Diem Expenses

 The IRS has procedures for reimbursing employees a fixed rate for travel expenses such as meals, lodging and mileage.
-For example, in 2011, the IRS mileage reimbursement rate was 51 cents per mile.
+For example, in 2021, the IRS mileage reimbursement rate was 56 cents per mile (58.5 cents per mile for 2022).
 This rate is adjusted based on the fluctuation of gas prices.
 Under this plan, you are reimbursed for your expenses at the standard rates set by the IRS, for which you must provide the business reason for your travel and the number of miles you traveled.

 If your expenses are reimbursed simply based on the per diem rate, it is considered an accountable expense and is not taxable.
 However, if you exceed the per diem rate and claim reimbursement, the overage is fully taxable.